georgeturcasubb/transversals/README.md

 The recorded run checked seven projective low-pair orbits and used 25017 search nodes in total.

-## Provenance
+## Disclaimer on the use of AI

-This repository was prepared with the aid of Codex and model GPT-5.5.
+This repository was prepared with the aid of OpenAI's Codex and model GPT-5.5.
 The mathematical responsibility for the claims, scripts, and interpretation remains with the paper authors.